Select Page

 Once you find an SEO term with low competition and high traffic, work out how relevant it is.
 Are people using that term likely to buy your product or service?

 More From TextLinks...
-Gym Marketing: How to Improve Local SEO
+SEO For Spas: How to Rank Higher in Local Searches

 Whittle your list down to a handful of terms.
 Optimize your website and content for those keywords.
 Keep evaluating which ones work and discard the ones that don’t.